adonisjs/v6-docs/content/docs/guides/installation.md

 :::

-When passing CLI flags using the `npm init` command, make sure to use [double slash twice](https://stackoverflow.com/questions/43046885/what-does-do-when-running-an-npm-command).
+When passing CLI flags using the `npm init` command, make sure to use [double dashes twice](https://stackoverflow.com/questions/43046885/what-does-do-when-running-an-npm-command).
 Otherwise, `npm init` will not pass the flags to the `create-adonisjs` initializer package.
 For example:

 ```sh
 # Create a project with MYSQL